zaidiqbalcode/ai-multi-agent-systems/SETUP.md

 For issues or questions:
 1. Check the troubleshooting section above
-2. Review the demo.py file for working examples
+2. Review the main.py file for working examples
 3. Ensure all dependencies are properly installed
 4. Verify API keys are correctly configured

 ## Next Steps

 After setting up the project:
-1. Run the demo to understand the workflow
+1. Run the main pipeline to understand the workflow
 2. Try the web interface with your own topics
 3. Experiment with different content types and platforms
 4. Customize agent behaviors in the config files